-Valium has strong muscle-relaxing properties and makes the user feel calm, relaxed and comforted.
+Diazepam tablets have strong muscle-relaxing properties, treat anxiety and make the user feel calm, relaxed and comforted.
 It works by binding to the brain’s chemical receptors, calming any overactivity.

-In larger doses, the drug promotes amnesia, euphoria and drowsiness.
+In higher doses, the drug promotes amnesia, euphoria and drowsiness.
 It can also be used to stop and prevent certain types of seizures.